-Charlie Moore, instructor and founder of Charlie Moore Training, LLC, explains how for the most part “bad guys” want one of three things — your money, your property, or you.
+Charlie Moore, instructor and founder of Charlie Moore Training, LLC, explains how most “bad guys” want one of three things — your money, your property, or you.
 They don’t want obtaining these things to take too long, or put them in a position where they can get caught or hurt.
 The best way to reduce the chances of them getting what they want is by increasing the chances of them getting what they don’t want.

 You should have a plan in place ahead of time, Moore tells Parentology.
 “When the time comes to act, the time to prepare is over.”
 Moore shares his campus safety tips below.